The social world of newborns: A guide for the science-minded parent

 If you’ve visited the newborn ward, you’ve probably noticed that crying is contagious.
 If a newborn baby hears another baby cry, she joins in, too.

-You might wonder if this is just a knee-jerk reaction to noise.
-It’s not.
+Is just a knee-jerk reaction to noise?
+Apparently not.

 Studies show that newborns are discriminating.
 They can tell the difference between the sounds of